afonzeca/arun/README.md

 The Bosun Microframework has an "out-of-the-box" native support for Dependency Injection by using Containers and Autowire (thanks to PHP-DI) and an organized tree for easily write your code in a simple way.

+_DISCLAIMER: This product is a prototype at early stage of development and could have security issues...
+DO NOT USE IN PRODUCTION ENVIRONMENTS_

 **It's magic!**